Register | My Account | Contact Us | (562) 426-7049

 Your best choice would be to use a tungsten filament or basket.

-Another alternative would be to use a tungsten basket heater with the appropriate crucible.
-Although this will require slightly more power, deterioration will be minimized and both the basket and crucible will provide several uses.
+Another alternative would be to use either a tungsten basket heater with the appropriate sized crucible or an alumina coated tungsten basket (RDM-WBAO Series).
+Although this will require slightly more power, deterioration will be minimized and both the basket and crucible will provide your evaporation process with several uses.

 Troubleshooting